rodolfo42/rodolfo42.github.io/_posts/2014-08-15-why-yahoo-isnt-google.md

 Ok, so I figured I could just head over to yahoo.com, login and change this info.
 This was actually MUCH tougher than it sounds.
 After logging into yahoo.com, I clicked the "Hi, Rodolfo" link at the top, as to edit my personal info to that account.
 It so happens I was kindly invited to create a Yahoo "Whatever" Profile so I can edit the very info just I filled TWO MINUTES ago.
 Not to mention that this is done as if there were not enough social networks profiles engines out there - I mean, who do you know uses Yahoo!
 Profiles in an regular basis??

+![/images/profile.png]

 So I just accepted the thing and searched again for what I wanted, to edit my info - I just hate it when apps make me do something twice just because "it's different systems"

-> image
+![/images/edit.png]

 But to my surprise, all I see in the Date of birth field is: NOTHING!
 Yeah, total blank space.

+![/images/dob.png]

 Being the web developer I am, I automatically fired up Chrome DevTools and saw that there were actually three hidden fields for each date component.

-> image
+![/images/devtools.png]

 So I just edited the fields manually (entering numbers for each input value corresponding to my birthdate), and clicked Save.
 I'm glad it worked, or else I would just recommend against using Flickr or anything that is Yahoo's and write this blog post, but I'm just doing the latter.